Stockade & Main Gate

 Photo captions:

-played an important role in the fort's operation.
+The entire area wasn't enclosed by the stockade.
+On the north side of Military Road stood a number of other buildings which played an important role in the fort's operation.
 There was a carpenter shop, bakehouse, laundress houses, blacksmith shop, quartermaster's office, stables and a granary.

 All surface evidence of these buildings has been destroyed by modern agriculture and development, however, in 2006 an archaeological survey using ground-penetrating radar identified the buried remains of some of them.

 Location.
 43° 8.735′ N, 91° 56.323′ W. Marker is in Fort Atkinson, Iowa, in Winneshiek County.
-Marker can be reached from 2nd Street east of 8th Avenue, on the right when traveling east.
+It can be reached from 2nd Street east of 8th Avenue, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 303 2nd St, Fort Atkinson IA 52144, United States of America.
 Touch for directions.